-The Board has recommended the payment of a total final dividend of HK60 cents per share (comprising a basic dividend of HK42 cents per share and a special dividend of HK18 cents per share) for the year ended 31 December 2021.
-When this proposed final dividend is aggregated with the interim dividend of HK14 cents per share declared on 29 July 2021, the total of HK74 cents per share represents approximately 66% of the Group's net profits, excluding the reversal of the vessel impairment, for the year ended 31 December 2021, which is in line with the dividend policy of paying out at least 50% of net profits.
+The Board has recommended the payment of a total final dividend of HK26 cents per share (comprising a basic dividend of HK17 cents per share and a special dividend of HK9 cents per share) for the year ended 31 December 2022.
+When this proposed final dividend is aggregated with the interim dividend of HK52 cents per share declared on 28 July 2022, the total of HK78 cents per share represents approximately 75% of the Group's net profits for the year ended 31 December 2022, which is in line with the dividend policy of paying out at least 50% of net profits.